Supply Chain Management Courses

 Supply Chain Cost Identification & Reduction

-This 2-day program focuses on the four key cost and price analysis techniques : price analysis, cost analysis, total cost analysis, and best/intrinsic value.
-Participants will learn various ways to evaluate costs and create plans to reduce total costs.
-Supplier proposals will be evaluated and participants will develop negotiation plans.
+This 2-day program focuses on the four key cost and price analysis techniques: price analysis, cost analysis, total cost analysis, and best-intrinsic value.
+Participants will learn various methods for evaluating costs and developing plans to reduce total costs.
+Supplier proposals will be evaluated, and participants will build negotiation plans.

 As a result of attending this course, participants will: